-

 How are use, planning and zoning restrictions on real estate regulated?

-The Planning and Development Acts 2000-2019 (the “Planning Acts”) govern planning and zoning matters.
+The Local Government (Planning and Development) Acts 1963 to 1999 and the Planning and Development Acts 2000 to 2022 (the “Planning Acts“) govern use, planning and zoning matters.
 The Planning Acts regulate the zoning of areas through a variety of development, sustainability, landscape conservation and special amenity plans.
+These plans include broad aims in relation to housing, infrastructure and green space amongst other things.
 Most of the functions reserved by the Planning Acts are exercised by the local authority in the area where the relevant property is situated.
 There are currently 31 local authorities in Ireland, each a planning authority for the purposes of the Planning Acts, responsible for monitoring and enforcing compliance with planning laws in relation to property in its area and responsible for making decisions regarding applications for planning permission.
 Where suitable grounds for appeal exist, the decision of the planning authority, including conditions imposed, may be appealed by the applicant to An Bord Pleanála (the Planning Appeals Board).

 Generally, planning permission is required for any development of land or property, unless the development is specifically exempted from this requirement.
+Exempted developments are usually small developments below a certain square footage.
 The term “development” includes the carrying out of works (building, demolition, alteration) on land or buildings and the making of a material change of use of land or buildings.

 -